scottslowe/learning-tools/ovs-multi-br/README.md

 # Open vSwitch Multi-Bridge Configuration

 These files were created to test a method of providing a single Vagrant ([http://www.vagrantup.com](http://www.vagrantup.com)) environment that enables easier experimentation with Open vSwitch (OVS) configurations leveraging multiple OVS bridges.
-This environment was tested using Vagrant 1.8.1 with VMware Fusion 8.1.0 on OS X 10.11.3 using my self-built "slowe/ubuntu-trusty-x64" Vagrant box.
+This environment was tested using Vagrant 1.8.7 with VMware Fusion 8.1.0 on OS X 10.11.6.

+Note that VirtualBox is _not_ supported for this environment, as this environment uses a nested hypervisor (not supported by VirtualBox).

 ## Contents